Chinese Dictionary

 View Dictionary →Add pronunciation to any Chinese text using Hanyu Pinyin or Zhuyin Fuhao notation.

-Annotate Text →Use our bookmarklet to annotate Chinese text on any website directly in your browser.
+Get Extension →Use our bookmarklet to annotate Chinese text on any website directly in your browser.

 Get Bookmarklet →Integrate Chinese annotations into your own website with our free public API for webmasters.